Upgrade Guide

 + without first upgrading to 0.32.x

-.
-This version supports both the alpha and beta APIs, allowing you to migrate all of your existing APIs to beta APIs without experiencing downtime.- Karpenter now adds a readiness status condition to the EC2NodeClass.
+You may still choose to disable webhooks through the helm chart.- Karpenter now adds a readiness status condition to the EC2NodeClass.
 Make sure to upgrade your Custom Resource Definitions before proceeding with the upgrade.
 Failure to do so will result in Karpenter being unable to provision new nodes.

 - Karpenter no longer updates the logger name when creating controller loggers.
 We now adhere to the controller-runtime standard, where the logger name will be set as